 There are several ways to provide more value in organic marketing which you can begin with.
 Such as speaking at public events and disseminating your knowledge through free webinars, helping people by answering their questions without charging for it, networking with other business coaches, and working on becoming the kind of coach you think you’d hire for yourself.

 Paid marketing works well if you want to get specific results but you’ll have to ultimately combine it with your organic marketing strategies.
 For example, if you market your business coaching course through paid ads, but there is no one who knows your name and nobody on the web is talking about it, it will be of no use because people will hesitate to put their trust in you without effective networking.

 Therefore, start by using organic marketing strategies and back them up with paid ads when the time comes, and see how the magic unfolds if you want to get more clients for your business coaching course.

 There are several ways with the help of which you can effectively promote your business coaching course.
 Some of those are listed below.

 Out of these many ways, few work better than others and are therefore used widely.
-Such as using social media for the promotion of your business coaching course, participating in virtual and physical networking events, building a solid website and applying best SEO practices to promote your services prove to be a game changer.
+Using social media for the promotion of your business coaching course, participating in virtual and physical networking events, building a solid website, and applying best SEO practices to promote your services prove to be a game changer.

-Another trait that an effective business coach has is to provide their clients with tools, resources and skills which help them succeed without needing the services of a business coach again and again.
-Therefore, to become a truly effective coach, you need to gradually help your client to grow and develop, until they are able to find the solutions of their problem without your support.
+Another trait that an effective business coach has is to provide their clients with tools, resources, and skills which help them succeed without needing the services of a business coach again and again.
+Therefore, to become a truly effective coach, you need to gradually help your client to grow and develop until they are able to find the solutions to their problem without your support.